Vitamin B12 deficiency

 Vitamin B12 is important for the way the body works, and people who don't have enough of it may feel tired or have a lack of energy

-Vitamin B12 helps in the production of healthy red blood cells that carry oxygen around the body.
+Vitamin B12, also known as cobalamin, helps in the production of healthy red blood cells that carry oxygen around the body.

 Not having enough vitamin B12 is called vitamin B12 deficiency anaemia.
 This condition makes the body produce larger than normal red blood cells, described as megaloblastic or macrocytic, which don't do their job as well.

 Once diagnosed, vitamin B12 deficiency can usually be treated successfully with B12 injections and sometimes with B12 tablets.

 Anaemia and anaemia caused by a lack of vitamin B12 can result in symptoms which include: